BoidCMS/boidcms.github.io/developer/reference.md

 ## Methods

 - **`App::__construct()`**:
-This is the constructor method.
+This method is the constructor.

 ```php
 App::__construct( string $root ): void